LeeAckersonIV/animalARG/README.md

 # Analytical Framework for Estimating Antimicrobial Resistance Gene Abundance in Metagenomic Samples of Animal Agriculture Origin
-Visit animalARG.org to visualize global spatiotemporal trends of ARGs in animal agriculture.
+Visit animalARG.org to visualize global spatiotemporal trends of ARGs in animal agriculture estimated from previously processed samples.
 NOTE: This site is still being developed and currently routes you to our Lab's webpage, check back in the future for updates!

 ## Quantification and Estimation of Antimicrobial Resistance Genes from Shotgun Metagenomic Sequence Data